 The Law School Admission Test Flex (LSAT Flex) is a very important component of your law school application.
 This exam is a skills-based assessment designed to determine how you will respond to training in the law.
 Offered multiple times each year, students who plan to take the LSAT Flex are strongly encouraged to begin preparation well in advance.

-The LSAT is a standardized test with specific sections including reading comprehension, logic games, analytical reasoning, and a writing sample.
+The LSAT Flex is a standardized test with specific sections including reading comprehension, logic games, analytical reasoning, and a writing sample.

 There is no penalty for guessing.
 It is in your best interest to answer every single question on the exam, even if it is a complete guess.

 Work on your time management.
-The LSAT is made up of questions that range from extremely easy to almost impossible.
-It is essential to manage your time well and not to spend too much time on any particular question.
+The LSAT Flex is made up of questions that range from extremely easy to almost impossible.
+It is essential to manage your time well and not spend too much time on any particular question.
 If you cannot find an answer, narrow it down the best you can and guess.

 Prepare psychologically to take the exam only once.
 Go into the exam confident and well prepared and there will be no reason for you to have to go through this grueling process again.
 Remember: if you do take the LSAT (Flex or regular) more than once, schools usually will average the two scores together.
 Prepare the first time as if you do not have the option to take it again.